IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Repository supports query/retrieve of multimedia reports by Report Readers and Rendered Report Readers.

 A Report Repository shall not modify the DiagnosticReport content, but it may modify how the embedded rendered report can be accessed, if necessary.
-For example, a Report Repository may adjust an internal URL to an external accessible URL, or it may retrieve the rendered report referenced by a URL and embedded directly in the DiagnosticReport resource as base64 encoded in query responses.
-Details regarding how a Report Repository may adjust the accessibility of the rendered report is out of scope of IMR.
+For example, a Report Repository may adjust an internal URL to an externally accessible URL, or it may retrieve the rendered report referenced by a URL and embedded directly in the DiagnosticReport resource as base64 encoded in query responses.
+How a Report Repository may adjust the accessibility of the rendered report is out of scope of IMR.

 #### XX.1.1.3 Report Reader

+A Report Reader receives multimedia reports directly from Report Creators or query/retrieves them from Report Repositories.

-A Report Reader presents the reports to the user, including the multimedia content embedded in the report as hyperlinks.
+A Report Reader presents reports to the user, including the multimedia content embedded in the report as hyperlinks.
 When users click on the hyperlinks, the Report Reader presents the referenced images to the user in a way that the user can interact with the images (e.g. windowing, zooming, panning, toggle annotations, etc.).

-A Report Reader receives multimedia reports directly from Report Creators or query/retrieves them from Report Repositories.

 A Report Reader shall provide baseline image viewing capabilities, i.e. [Level 2 Interactivity](#xx416-level-of-interactivity) as discussed in Section XX.4.1.6.
 A Report Reader may support additional advanced behavior.